 If “we eat with our eyes first”, business photography is the waiter at the table.
-And if you’ve recently started a business, the photographs you use to represent your brand and products will affect whether people want to buy from you.
+And if you’ve recently started a business or if you run a large business, the photographs you use to represent your brand and products will affect whether people want to buy from you.
 As proof, when Canon’s social media influencers took 327,000 high-quality photos of small Scandinavian businesses and posted them on Google’s Local Guides, sales increased for nearly half of those involved.

 And on the topic of Google, with its Neural Image Assessment (NIMA) technology, the company can now rank images based on their quality, aesthetic and how much people will like them — the stakes for business photography just got raised.

 Building an amazing photo collection for Instagram isn’t without its challenges though.
 Of course you wouldn’t pay a professional photographer to take ugly photos, but when you and your customers get behind the lens, things sometimes go wrong.
 A combination of bad lighting, poor composition and unflattering angles result in photos that look amateurish and unappealing.
 And when these images end up online, they have the power to affect your bottom line.

 The chip + PIN and contactless card reader for every business

 The first step to having better photographs on your menu, website and social media is learning how to take them yourself.
 Skilled photography comes with practice, but here are a few tips to kick-off your learning.

 You can get to know the quality and approach people expect from business photography by checking what bigger players in your space are doing.
 See which ideas suit your company and practice pulling those same shots off with different angles, heights, distances and so on.
 Over time, you’ll develop your own style based on what you’ve learnt.

 Try to shoot in natural light